 The statement said that the bomb was detonated by the PKK terrorist group’s Syrian offshoot the People’s Protection Units (YPG).

-Meanwhile, seven civilians were injured in a separate attack by the YPG terrorists carried out in the northern village of Ain al-Arus near the town of Tal Abyad.
+Meanwhile, seven civilians were injured in a separate attack by the YPG terrorists carried out in the northern village of Ain al-Arous near the town of Tal Abyad.

 Jarablus was liberated from Daesh terrorists by Turkey's Operation Euphrates Shield in September 2016.
 The operation, which concluded in March 2017, was meant to clear terrorists from areas of Syria bordering Turkey.